Lymphoma is a cancer originating from a white cell called a lymphocyte that is found in lymphoid tissue.

 The clinical signs vary depending on where the lymphoma is located and its stage (the extent of disease within the body).

 The most common signs of lymphoma are nonspecific – weight loss, apathy, loss of appetite and elevated heart rate.
 A high temperature, ventral oedema (fluid accumulation on the tummy and limbs), recurrent colic and diarrhoea are frequently seen.

 At the end-stage of lymphoma, the signs reflect dysfunction of organs involved.

 Paraneoplastic signs are common – these include weight loss, anaemia, and significant changes in blood composition such as high blood calcium and low blood glucose.

-Above: A 22 year old WB horse with generalized lymphoma showing weight loss, loss of muscle mass and paraneoplastic hypotrichia (hair loss)
+A 22 year old WB horse with generalised lymphoma showing weight loss, loss of muscle mass and paraneoplastic hypotrichia (hair loss)

 Multicentric lymphoma can involve any cell type and can be found in the lymph nodes (glands) or in any lymphoid tissue throughout the body (extranodal)

 Clinical signs include: Lethargy, Loss of appetite, Elevated temperature, Weight loss, Oedema (fluid accumulations), Enlarged lymph nodes and sometimes eye symptoms